pombredanne/discern/docs/installation/installation_overview.rst

 If you get errors using the above, you may need to create a database directory one level up from where you cloned the git repo (folder named "db")

-You will need to install the machine-learning repo (https://github.com/edx/machine-learning) in the same base repo that you installed ml-service-api in order to get all functionality.
+You will need to install the machine-learning repo (https://github.com/edx/machine-learning) in the same base directory that you installed ml-service-api in order to get all functionality.
 Follow the install instructions in that repo.